JohnGouwar/spack-splice-artifact/README.md

 experiments.
 In general, this has a negative linear correlation with runtime.
 - `NRUNS`: This controls the number of times an experiment is ran for timing stability.
 In general, this has a positive linear correlation with the runtime.

+The original experiments from the paper were run on a 96 core machine with `NPROCS=72` and `NRUNS=30`.
+This took approximately 5 hours.